ibm-watson-iot/mas-scada-bulkingest/README.md

 ### On Windows system:

 You need Powershell on your Windows system.
+Powershell installation details: <br>
-Refer to the following link for details on [How to install Powershell on Windows](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-7)?
+[How to install Powershell on Windows](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-7)?

 Use powershell command to download install script from GitHub project, in a temprary directory.